jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index2.md

 ### Q2.
 Score from 1 - 4 according to perceived complexity

-Please try to score your preference relative to the following examples.
+Please try to score complexity relative to the following examples.

 **A.**